 Housing

-Around 60% of the population of this neighbourhood own their home whereas the remainder are renters.
-Single detached homes are the most common housing type, representing about half of dwellings in this area, while large apartment buildings and duplexes are also present in the housing stock.
-Roughly 40% of properties in this neighbourhood were constructed between 1960 and 1980, while the majority of the remaining buildings were built pre-1960.
-This part of Toronto offers mainly four or more bedroom and three bedroom homes.
+About 60% of the population of this neighbourhood own their home and 40% are renters.
+Single detached homes are the predominant housing type, representing around half of dwellings in this part of Toronto, whereas the remainder are mainly large apartment buildings and duplexes.
+Roughly 40% of properties in this neighbourhood were built between 1960 and 1980, while most of the remaining buildings were constructed pre-1960.
+This area offers mainly four or more bedroom and three bedroom homes.